IvanTheProtogen/ExtraAbilities/README.md

 ```

 Now, we've required the ExtraAbilities module, we have access to more functions, that we can use.
 Let's introduce the functions we now have.

-## 1.1. ⚠️ NOTICE! ⚠️

-This project has been discontinued due to lack of care and motivation to continue it.
-Do not expect ANY updates on ExtraAbilities, this module has died and will never be restored.

-You are permitted to fork this project and throw in unofficial changes.

 # 2. Basic functions.